 Does It Snow In San Francisco?

 The Marin Headlands just on the other side of the Golden Gate Bridge have seen snow a little more frequently, but it’s still not common.
-February 7, 1976 is the last time that there was any measurable snow in the area at sea level.

 The most recent snow event in the general area was non-accumulating snow falling on February 18, 2018 in the Eureka area.